- Daniel Offin (408 Jeffery Hall)

 total score for the homework, the lowest score will be dropped.

-You should try the homework by yourself and then, for those questions you are unable to solve, get
+You should always try to complete the homework by yourself, however for those questions you are unable to solve, get

-together with a few students and work on them together.
+together with a few friends from class and work on them together.
 Do not simply ask someone who has already

 solved a problem for the solution and do not copy a solution.
 If you solve a problem with a few other students